Marissa841/Microsoft-Movie-Analysis/README.md

 + data/zippedData/imdb.title.basics.csv.gz
 + data/zippedData/imdb.title.ratings.csv.gz

 The data represents movie data from 2010-2019, including domestic gross, titles, genres, ratings, and movie length.
-The target variable ...
-The properties of the variables I intend to use are domestic gross: sum, genres: number of occurrences, genres versus domestic gross.
+The target variable...
+The properties of the variables I intend to use are sum, number of occurrences, and descriptive statistics.

 ## Methods